 - Treasurer - Dr Girish Talaulikar

-- Honorary Executive Officer - Dr Suetonia Palmer
+- Honorary Executive Officer - Professor Suetonia Palmer

 The ANZSN Council has appointed four (4) standing Committees to provide expert advice and guidance on matters of importance to the strategic and operational performance of the Society.

 The Clinical Policy Advisory Committee (CPAC) provides advice to Council on clinical practice issues and key performance and quality indicator in nephrology and organises the program for the biennial Dialysis Nephrology and Transplantation (DNT) Workshop.

 The Dialysis Advisory Committee (DAC) provides advice to Council on all aspects of haemodialysis (HD) and peritoneal dialysis (PD), clinical guidelines, key performance indicators and minimum training standards.
 The Committee also organises the program for the biennial Home Dialysis Conference.